crossminer/scava/crossflow/org.eclipse.scava.crossflow.web.docker/README.md

 ### Update Crossflow image on DockerHub:

+- Ensure that you have the latest version of the 'o.e.s.crossflow.web.war' file, by running 'build-war.xml' from the o.e.s.crossflow.web project

 - Navigate into the root directory of `org.eclipse.scava.crossflow.web.docker` in your command-line environment

 - Build local Docker image of current Crossflow codebase: